Best Fresh Tomato Recipes

 - Seasoning salt to taste

-Fill the tomato shells with salad mixuture.
-Chill before serving.
+- Fill the tomato shells with salad mixture.
+Chill 30 minutes before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size:1 tomatoe

 Amount Per Serving: Calories: 323Total Fat: 32gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 26gCholesterol: 20mgSodium: 417mgCarbohydrates: 8gFiber: 2gSugar: 5gProtein: 3g